The scanner finished its third sweep and chimed.

 The welder froze mid-stroke.
 The mask flipped up.

-The girl on the stool was maybe his age, maybe younger.
-Pink hair gone to grease at the roots, twisted into a knot with what looked like a zip tie that had given up.
+The woman on the stool was around his age and twice as tired.
+Pink hair had gone greasy at the roots, twisted into a knot with a zip tie that had given up.
 She was chewing gum.
-She kept chewing gum while she looked him over, top to bottom, with the same evaluating squint she'd had on the welding seam.
+She kept chewing gum while she gave him the same evaluating squint she'd had on the welding seam.

 "You're the pipe guy."